-Scoring and all reports are available immediately following online DRP test completion for a student.
+Scoring and all reports are available the morning following online DRP test completion.
 A range of score reports is provided, including rosters, individual performance charts, group summary reports and profiles, and longitudinal reporting of individual student progress over multiple years and test administrations is available.
+Student file labels are available only for paper/pencil test scoring done by Questar.

-DRP Roster (Alphabetical or Rank Order): This report provides summary information on test performance organized at the district, school, or classroom level.
+DRP Roster (Alphabetical or Rank Order)

+This report provides summary information on test performance organized at the district, school, or classroom level.

-DRP Individual Performance Chart: This report provides data on the reading power of an individual student.
+DRP Individual Performance Chart

+This report provides data on the reading power of an individual student.
 The key data in this report are the student's independent reading level (90-percent comprehension of text) and instructional reading level (70- to 80-percent comprehension of text, depending on grade level).
-To help teachers understand and improve their students' reading skills, this report also provides three cluster scores, with implications for further instruction.
+To help teachers understand and improve their students' reading skills according to the Common Core Anchor Standards for Reading, this report also provides three comprehension cluster scores aligned to Common Core State Standards, with implications for further instruction.

+DRP CCSS Diagnostic Summary

-DRP Diagnostic Summary: This report, available at the district, school, and classroom level, helps educators set priorities for reading instruction as they relate to specific skill areas.
+This report, available at the district, school, and classroom level, helps educators set priorities for reading instruction as they relate to the Common Core State Standards.

-DRP School or District Profile: This report-available at the district, school, teacher, or classroom level-summarizes the data points of the Individual Performance Charts and provides a frequency distribution of the group's DRP scores.
-Like the contents of the Individual Performance Chart, these scores are aligned to the exemplar texts to standard textbooks and external benchmarks.
+DRP School or District Profile

+This report-available at the district, school, teacher, or classroom level-summarizes the data points of the Individual Performance Charts and provides a frequency distribution of the group's DRP scores.
+Like the contents of the Individual Performance Chart, these scores are aligned to the exemplar texts in Appendix B of the Common Core State Standards and to standard textbooks and external benchmarks.